+- 5.8.
 Financial ratings are obtained by insurers following assessment of their financial strength through an independent process by a rating agency and it is therefore an objective measure and indication of the financial strength of the insurer.
 The two major rating agencies for insurers are Standard & Poors and AM Best.
-While a financial rating can act as an indication of the financial position of an insurer, rating agencies are unregulated and, therefore, a rating cannot necessarily be relied on as a guarantee of an insurer's solvency or longevity.
+A financial rating does not guarantee an insurer's financial solvency. - 5.9.
 While insurers, both unrated and rated, are subject to regulation and oversight by the home state regulator, different states have different liquidity requirements and levels of scrutiny and oversight.
 Participating insurers may be passported in from states with lower regulatory standards or requirements.
-Therefore, firms are advised not to depend on the assessment of the insurance regulator, but to also seek an independent, objective indication of the financial strength of the insurer.
+Therefore, firms are advised not to depend on the assessment of the insurance regulator, but to also seek an independent, objective indication of the financial strength of the insurer. - 5.10.
 A financial rating can be thought of as a 'health warning' giving an indication of the financial strength and stability of an insurer, and therefore its likely ability to meet claims under the PII policy.
-Key factors assessed by the rating agencies include the insurer's liquidity, risk, operating performance, capitalisation, and financial performance, management and flexibility.
+Key factors assessed by the rating agencies include the insurer's liquidity, risk, operating performance, capitalisation, and financial performance, management and flexibility. - 5.11.
 Not all insurers obtain, or seek to obtain, a financial rating and are therefore considered to be "unrated insurers".
-If an insurer is unrated, there is no independent indication of the financial strength of that insurer, other than the judgment of the Home State regulator, which therefore makes such insurers an unknown quantity and risk for firms.
+If an insurer is unrated, there is no independent indication of the financial strength of that insurer, other than the judgment of the Home State regulator, which therefore makes such insurers an unknown quantity and risk for firms. - 5.12.
 Participating insurers are required to disclose their financial rating, or absence thereof, to firms when issuing quotations.
-This requirement was introduced in the 2011/2012 indemnity period and will continue to be a requirement for participating insurers.
-Participating insurers are required to make such a disclosure in order to:

-- 1. allow firms to make a more fully informed decision on their choice of insurer; - 2. ensure full transparency for the profession in relation to participating insurers meeting, or not meeting, generally accepted published standards of financial strength as assessed by an independent rating agency; and - 3. do so in a way that will not restrict the firm's choice of insurer.
+This requirement was introduced in the 2011/2012 indemnity period and will continue to be a requirement for participating insurers for the 2014/2015 indemnity period.
+Participating insurers are required to make such a disclosure in order to: - (a) allow firms to make a more fully informed decision on their choice of insurer; - (b) ensure full transparency for the profession in relation to participating insurers meeting, or not meeting, generally accepted published standards of financial strength as assessed by an independent rating agency; and - (c) do so in a way that will not restrict the firm's choice of insurer. - 5.13.
+In the 2013/2014 indemnity period, which change remains in place for the 2014/2015 indemnity period, the Society introduced a requirement for participating insurers to provide the Society with details of their financial rating, and the jurisdiction in which they are regulated, as at the date the

-For the 2013/2014 indemnity period, the Society has introduced a requirement for participating insurers to provide the Society with details of their financial rating, and the jurisdiction in which they are regulated, as at the date the Participating Insurers Agreement is signed, together with a requirement to notify the Society in writing immediately if any of this information changes.
-This information has been provided in the list of participating insurers below to enable firms to take such information into account when choosing their insurer.
+Participating Insurers Agreement is signed, together with a requirement to notify the Society in writing immediately if any of this information changes.
+This information is published below for the 2014/2015 indemnity period to enable firms to take such information into account when choosing their insurer.

-It should be noted that the guide only reflects an insurer's financial rating, or lack thereof, at a specific date, and therefore firms are advised to check the financial rating on any quotes provided, and to seek confirmation of the insurer's rating from their broker.
+5.14.
+It should be noted that the guide will only reflect an insurer's financial rating, or lack thereof, at a specific date, and therefore firms are advised to check the financial rating on any quotes provided, and to seek confirmation of the insurer's rating from their broker.

-Why should I care about the financial stability of my insurer?
+Why should I care about the financial strength of my insurer?